GiorgioMarmolino/assignment2_1_rt/README.md

 # Given specifications:

 Create a new package, in which you will develop three nodes:
 - (a) A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
 Try to use the feedback/status of the action server to know when the target has been reached.
 The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom;
-- (b) A service node that, when called, returnsthe coordinates of the last target sent by the user;
+- (b) A service node that, when called, returns the coordinates of the last target sent by the user;

 - Create a launch file to start the whole simulation